From Trojan Horses to Castle Walls: Unveiling Bilateral Data Poisoning Effects in Diffusion Models: Preliminaries and Problem Setup

 \section{Preliminaries and Problem Setup}

 \textbf{Preliminaries on DMs.} DMs approximate the distribution space through a progressive diffusion mechanism, which involves a forward diffusion process as well as a reverse denoising process \citep{ho2020denoising,song2020denoising}.
 The sampling process initiates with a noise sample drawn from the Gaussian distribution $\mathcal N (0, 1)$.
 Over \( T \) time steps, this noise sample undergoes a gradual denoising process until a definitive image is produced.
 In practice, the DM predicts noise \( \boldsymbol \epsilon_t \) at each time step \( t \), facilitating the generation of an intermediate denoised image \( \mathbf{x}_t \).
-In this context, \( \mathbf{x}_T \) represents the initial noise, while \( \mathbf x_0 = \mathbf x \) corresponds to the final authentic image.
-The optimization of this DM involves minimizing the noise estimation error:
+In this context, \( \mathbf{x}_T \) represents the initial noise, while \( \mathbf x_0 = \mathbf x \) corresponds to the authentic image.
+DM training involves minimizing the noise estimation error: